„Aside from the beach, there’s not a lot to do on Ko Samui.” – VivaHawaii

 Moreover, there are a lot of activities at the Chaweng Beach at night – fireworks, fire dances and beach parties where tourists meet locals to get to know each other.

-Direction: Maenam Beach, Samui 84330 or Chaweng Beach.
+Directions: Maenam Beach, Samui 84330 or Chaweng Beach.

 4 – Visit Big Buddha Temple